spf13/viper/README.md

 ### Marshalling to string

-You may need to marhsal all the settings held in viper into a string rather than write them to a file.
+You may need to marshal all the settings held in viper into a string rather than write them to a file.
 You can use your favorite format's marshaller with the config returned by `AllSettings()`.

 ```go